Yiwen-Evin/Coding-Goodies/RAndMatlabAreTalking.md

 ### Things to notice

-When calling R in matlab, the program automatically saves the plots created in the .R file into a pdf called `Rplots.pdf'.
-These are the plots that would have shown in the R Graphics window if you run R directly, but not those plots that you saved into a pdf file with function `pdf()'.
+When calling R in matlab, the program automatically saves the plots created in the .R file into a pdf called 'Rplots.pdf'.
+These are the plots that would have shown in the R Graphics window if you run R directly, but not those plots that you saved into a pdf file with function 'pdf()'.

 The objects saved to .mat file have different structures from those in .RData file.
-For example, the most commonly used object class `data.frame' will look bad in `.mat' file.
-Each column in the data frame will be saved as one object in an `subOjbect' as a $n \times 1$ matrix.
+For example, the most commonly used object class 'data.frame' will look bad in '.mat' file.
+Each column in the data frame will be saved as one object in an 'subOjbect' as a $n \times 1$ matrix.
 It's better to save a matrix, when every elements is numerical, so that Matlab can load that as a matrix.
-The following is a comparison between objects saved as matrix, and those saved as data frame.  `simM' is saved as matrix, the two columns of which are `RD' and
+The following is a comparison between objects saved as matrix, and those saved as data frame.  'simM' is saved as matrix, the two columns of which are `RD' and
 `Time'.